AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ![The Audience membership tab is highlighted.
 The profile's audience membership details are displayed.](../images/user-guide/audience-membership.png)

-You can also view the audience membership of the profiles that are available on Edge by selecting **[!UICONTROL Edge]** in the data location selector.
-More information about Edge segmentation can be found in the [Edge segmentation guide](../../segmentation/ui/edge-segmentation.md).
+To view the audience membership of the profiles that are available on the Edge, select **[!UICONTROL Edge]** in the data location selector.
+More information about edge segmentation can be found in the [edge segmentation guide](../../segmentation/ui/edge-segmentation.md).

 ![The data location selector within the audience membership tab is highlighted.](../images/user-guide/audience-membership-select.png)